steveroe317/trailer-warmer/README.md

-This project implements a simple thermostat using a Raspberry Pi, a temperature sensor, and an IoT Relay.
+This project implements a simple thermostat using a Raspberry Pi, a temperature sensor, an IoT Relay, and a heater.
 It is meant to keep a small T@B trailer from freezing during the winter.

 The project has hard-coded temperature limits.
 When the measured temperature drops to 35 degrees Fahrenheit or below, the IoT Relay powers on heating elements (in this case incandescent lights).
 When the temperature rises to 38 degrees or above, the IoT Relay powers off the heating elements.

+The project can be run either as a standalone app or installed as a system service that restarts on failure or reboot.

-It's prudent to winterize any trailer too, rather than relying on an active system 😉
+It's prudent to winterize any trailer too, rather than relying solely on an active system 😉

-# Requirements
+# Materials

-Raspberry Pi
+Raspberry Pi with a working WiFi connection.

-WiFi connection
+The WiFi connection is used to download the app's github repo and required packages.

 HiLetgo
 [DHT22/AM2302 temperature/humidty sensor](https://www.amazon.com/dp/B0795F19W6?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1)